Dr. Andrea Birch, Dean

 Records Information (Registrar’s Office)

-Regional site locations have directors who are residents of the area and who report to the Provost and Vice President for Academic Affairs.
+Regional site locations have directors who are residents of the area and who report to the Executive Vice President / CFO.
 Office-Campus Site academic programs are coordinated by specific subject-area coordinators who are members of the Brenau faculty assigned to each location under the supervision of the respective academic dean.

 Each of Brenau’s online courses has been carefully designed by one or more faculty member(s) in keeping with the SACS accreditation Criteria for Distance Learning Programs.
 Brenau faculty members teaching students online have completed a rigorous online facilitator certification program.
 During this time, faculty members themselves become online students in order to fully gain an understanding of the online learning experience.
 Course syllabi, assignments, examinations and other instructional materials are converted to or developed for an online format during the training period.
 These and other measures are undertaken to ensure the quality and consistency of online course offerings.